 PAL-2

-So this is based upon the available documentation: User manual, Schematic, BOM.
+This information is based upon the available documentation: User manual, Schematic, BOM.

-What is the PAL-2?
+What is a PAL-2?

 The PAL-2 is a kit for an SBC in the now large family of KIM-1 clones.
 Ranging from the Micro-KIM to the PCB exact replica by Eduardo Casino, all share the KIM-1 ROMs, LED display and TTY interface and the 6532 RIOT instead of the 6530 RRIOT.